wangzk/wangzk.github.io/_posts/2017-12-13-SolveNettyVersionConflict.md

 date:   2017-12-13 11:48:00 +0800
 categories: big data
 ---
+I want to use a newer version of gPRC (v1.8.0) in a MapReduce program with an old Hadoop version (v2.7.2).
+However, gRPC and Hadoop use different versions of Netty.
+I find a way to solve the version conflict.

 ## Background

 I try to use gRPC in a Hadoop application to make the mapper and the driver can communicate with each other.

 However, I want to use the latest gRPC v1.8.0 along with the old Hadoop v2.7.2.

 ## Problem